Roasted Cornish Hens

 Equipment

-- Foil for easy cleanup
+- Foil or parchment paper, for easy cleanup

 Ingredients